Detailed Guide to ServBay Directory Structure

 15

-, and more.
-After making changes, restart the relevant PHP-FPM service via the ServBay control panel or servbayctl
+, etc. After editing these files, restart the matching PHP-FPM service using the ServBay Control Panel or the servbayctl

 The conf.d